If you build a bond with your horse through trust and communication, they will do just about anything for you.

 This is because we have trust and communication.

 Firstly she understands what I am asking her to do.
 We have good communication.
-She’s learnt the cues that mean I want her to stand on something (and it doesn’t matter what that is).
+She’s learned the cues that mean I want her to stand on something (and it doesn’t matter what that is).

 And most importantly she trusts me.
 She knows that I won’t ask her to do anything that will hurt her.